 Most terriers are bred for hunting, and patterdales are no different.
-Patterdale terriers are a British breed of dog through and through and were originally bred for hunting vermin such as foxes, rabbits and rats.
+The Patterdale terrier is a British breed of dog through and through.
+Patterdales were originally bred for hunting vermin such as foxes, rabbits and rats.
 They also make good guard dogs and are considerably useful farm animals.

-Patterdale terriers were originally bred by Brian Nuttall in the early 1960s, and descend from various Northern Terrier breeds seen in the early 20th century.
+The Patterdale terrier was originally bred by Brian Nuttall in the early 1960s, and the dogs descend from various Northern Terrier breeds seen in the early 20th century.
 They are popular in canine sports.
 Although fox hunting is now illegal in UK, it still happens in Ireland.
 In England, many working terriers including the Patterdale and Jack Russell are used as ratters and vermin control.